Topics, O

 Onsager Solution > see ising model.

-Ontology > s.a. foundations of quantum mechanics; quantum field theory, radiation.
+Ontology > s.a.
+Epistemology; foundations of quantum mechanics; Structural Realism.

-* Idea: The study of the question, "What exists?", as opposed to "What do we know?" (epistemology).
+* Idea: The study of the question, "What exists?", as opposed to "What do we know?" (epistemology); In quantum theory in practice it means the question of the reality of the wave function, in gravity it often refers to the debate between spacetime substantialism and relationalism.

 Oort Cloud > see solar system.